StudioAsInc/Synapse/README.md

 ## 🏗️ Architecture

-Synapse is built using a modern, scalable architecture that ensures optimal performance across all platforms:
+Synapse is built using a modern, scalable architecture that ensures optimal performance across all platforms,

 **Frontend Technologies:**
 - **Java** - Core application logic and business layer